 Violet & Brownie

-Rachel’s mother had recommended a stable and good riding instructor for Violet.
+Rachel’s mother had recommended a stable, reliable riding instructor for Violet.
 Her love of horses had been a constant in her life for a long time.
 For years, she dreamed she had a horse.
-In this dream, the wood paneling that made up the back of the house was replaced by two stables that were built into the house.
+In this dream, the wood paneling that covered the back of the house was replaced by two stables built into the house.
 She would run around to the back of the house, and her pony would stand, head over the door to the stable, and wait for her.
 Unfortunately, she would wake up without a pony to greet her during the daytime.
 It had taken her a while to decide she was ready for riding lessons.

-The lessons continued for weeks, which then turned into months.
+The lessons continued for weeks, then months.
 Violet became more confident each week and continued riding Brownie when he was available.
-Each horse she rode was an opportunity to practice her skills in a new way and experience what it was like to ride different-sized horses.
+Each horse she rode was an opportunity to practice her skills in new ways and to experience what it was like to ride horses of different sizes.
 Ms. Shelly was her regular instructor; however, when she wasn’t available, her daughter, Ms. Amanda, who was in her early twenties and loved horses just as much as her mother, would fill in.

-Returning to the conversation at present, he said, “We’ll have to see what your mom says”.
+Returning to the conversation, he said, “We’ll have to see what your mom says.”
 A few more weeks passed before the topic of the pony Brownie came up again.
 Before taking her to a lesson one day, Oscar and Mildred sat down with her and explained, “Brownie has been sold, and we wanted to tell you before we went to the stables”.
-Before Violet could end in tears, her parents quickly finished what they said, “We bought Brownie and we’re going to eventually bring him home once we get the fields and a shelter built for him”.
+Before Violet could end up in tears, her parents quickly finished what they said: “We bought Brownie, and we’re going to eventually bring him home once we get the fields and a shelter built for him.”
 A large smile broke across her face.
 The idea that her favorite animal would be hers now was excellent.
-Another thought had occurred to her, “If Brownie is here, which horse will I ride at the stables?”.
+Another thought had occurred to her, “If Brownie is here, which horse will I ride at the stables?”
 Mildred answered this question, “Your instructors think it would be best if you learned to ride other horses and not just Brownie”.
 With that, one problem was solved, and the opportunity for another adventure was born.

 Leave a comment